kanidm/kanidm/designs/resource_limits.rst

 Memory (RAM) Capacity
 =====================

-A system has finite ram amounts which must be shared between all CPU's of the system.
+A system has finite amounts of RAM which must be shared between all CPUs of the system.
 Effective use of that RAM improves the speed of all operations, meaning that as a shared resource it can not be monopolised by a single operation.

-Each operation can be assumed to have access to RAM/N CPUS of ram.
-If an operation tempororily exceeds this, the impact is minimal, but continued use of a single CPU using a high capacity of RAM can prevent other operations functioning.
-Additionally, past operations can impact the content of RAM though cache invalidation attacks for example.
+Each operation can be assumed to have access to RAM/n CPUs of RAM.
+If an operation temporarily exceeds this, the impact is minimal, but continued use of a single CPU using a high capacity of RAM can prevent other operations functioning.
+Additionally, past operations can impact the content of RAM though cache invalidation attacks.

 To prevent overuse of RAM, the following must be considered

 * Cache strategies to prevent invalidation attacks (done, ARC + ahash).
 * Limit the amount of entries that can be dirtied in a write operation
-* Limit the numer of entries that can be filter-tested in partial index queries
+* Limit the number of entries that can be filter-tested in partial index queries
 * Limit the amount of entries that can be loaded for a read operation
 * Limit the size of cache to allow room for operation result sets (done)
 * Cache closer to the application rather than using db/vfs caches (done)